 Cheap real estate prices don’t always mean value for money.
-In the United States for example, if you find a price that looks too good to be true, it will be.
+In the United States for example, if you find a price that looks too good to be true, it probably is.

 Not everywhere is as expensive as the States though.
-In the countries below, real estate is still exceptionally cheap by U.S. standards.
-Still, it’s not always a wise idea to try and save money by buying a below-market-price house abroad.
+In the countries below, real estate is exceptionally cheap by U.S. standards.
+Still, it’s not always a wise idea to try to save money by buying a below-market-price house abroad.

 Renovation overseas is a different prospect than at home.
-Builders aren’t always to the same standard you would expect, and sourcing materials can be a costly exercise in some cases.
-The cultural differences can sometimes make for a trying experience.
-Waiting months for minimal progress is a recurring theme from people who have tried.
-If you have the skills or connections to make renovation work for you then you stand to make a killing.
+Builders aren’t always held to the same standards you expect, and sourcing materials can be a costly exercise.
+The cultural differences can make for a trying experience.
+Waiting months for minimal progress is common.
+Then again, if you have the skills or connections to make renovation work for you, then you stand to make a killing.

-As an extra benefit some of these countries are fast-growing real estate markets meaning a move now could turn out to be a great investment.
+As an extra benefit, a number of these countries are fast-growing real estate markets meaning a move now could turn out to be a profitable investment.

-Italy might seem like a strange choice to be on a list of bargain property destinations, but outside of the major cities, cheap properties abound.
+Italy might seem like a strange choice on a list of bargain property destinations, but outside of the major cities, cheap properties abound.
 In fact, some areas of Italy have the cheapest properties on this list.

 Take the island of Sicily.
 Here, many old villages have adopted a new incentive to attract foreign investment.
 You can find homes in historic countryside towns for prices as little as 1 euro.
-The reason for this enticing deal is that the young people have left the town in search of work, and without an influx of new people, the village will die.
+The reason for this enticing deal is that young people have left the town in search of work, and without an influx of new workers, the village will die.